 What are the usual problems you get that you need to solve?

-From my experience there are 3 types of problems you could face:
+From my experience there are 3 main types of problems you could face:

-- How would you design X from scratch
+- How would you design system X from scratch

-- How would you debug/profile and fix X
+- How would you debug/profile and fix application X

 Now regardless of the type of problem you have to have a systematic approach to the problem.
-Don’t just jump into solving the problem, that is something that I see all the time and people fail the test for this reason very often.
+Don’t just jump into solving the problem, that is something that I see all the time and people fail the test for this very reason very.

 The first thing you need to have is as much information as possible.
 I like to see my candidates ask a lot of questions before they even start doing anything.

-You have to have a clear picture of the problem with all the requirements to make a good decision.
+You have to have a clear picture of the problem with all the requirements before you even start designing the application that makes sense.
 Sometimes the requirements are defined better and sometimes you get just a broad problem, but you always can ask for more details, this is nothing wrong and it does not mean that you do not know the answer to to the problem.
 It just tells me ok this person knows that this is a complex problem to solve and the only way to make an informed decision is to ask as many questions as possible.

 Next steps in the interview process

 Some companies have specific requirements about technologies you need to know.
 Now there are many different technologies and it is not in the scope of this article to explain all of them.
 What I can recommend is that you check the job description and try to find out which technologies that might be.
-Once you know, just google what are the most common questions for that technology.
+Once you know, just google what are the most common questions for that technology, but only if you generally have experience in that field.
+Don’t try to learn it and pretend you understand it.
+Trust me, if the company works with some technology, it’s pretty easy for them to recognise if you don’t have any experience.

 What are the most common programming languages that an Architect should know